dapr/docs/daprdocs/content/en/operations/security/app-api-token.md

 ### Self-hosted

 In self-hosting scenario, Dapr looks for the presence of `APP_API_TOKEN` environment variable.
-If that environment variable is set while `daprd` process launches, Dapr will include the token when calling an app:
+If that environment variable is set while `daprd` process launches, Dapr includes the token when calling an app:

 ```shell
 export APP_API_TOKEN=<token>